owlchester/kanka-docs/docs/source/entities/maps/markers.md

 ## Types of markers

 There are currently four types of markers.
-Standard campaigns only have access to markers, while boosted campaigns have access to the later three.
+Standard campaigns only have access to markers, while premium campaigns have access to the later three.

 ![Map marker types](img/map-marker-types.png)